nihalmurmu/Logic.js/README.md

 This project is work in progress.

-Poke me or come back later if you are interested.

 ## Problem
 The primary goal of these libs / apps at the current scope is to be educational.